The easiest way to create a millionaire isn’t to become one yourself – it’s to invest for your kids and make them one.

 Although $100,000 is an arbitrary number, it represents something much bigger.
 Hitting six figures invested allows the beginning of a transition - the point where your money starts working harder to earn more money than you are.

 The beginning of any investment journey is slow.
-It feels like you're contributing TONS, but not seeing that beautiful growth of compounding returns that everyone talks about.
-Here's a visual representation of what a 401(k) portfolio looks like over time, looking at the portion of the total balance that is made up of your contributions vs growth.
+It feels like you're contributing TONS of your income from your W2 job in medicine, but not seeing that beautiful growth of compounding returns that everyone talks about.
+Here's a visual representation of what a 401(k) portfolio looks like over time, looking at the portion of the total balance that is made up of your...

 If you're a consistent investor, CONGRATULATIONS.
 That alone is a major accomplishment!
 If you're not there yet, no worries.
 Click here to learn how.